shazaaly/shazaaly/README.md

 - 👋 Hi, I’m Shaza Ali
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning javascript to be a fullstack js web developer
+- 🌱 I’m currently enrolled in ALX software enginnering program.
 - 💞️ I’m looking to collaborate on frealance projects
 - I used to build Responsive functional web apps using:
     HTML-CSS-JavaScript-JQuery -Bootstrap PHP-MySQL and Laravel.